All Episodes

 That's a real good question.

-Gosh, great minds think alike, if I might flatter myself, Art, but I actually ask directly.
+Gosh, great minds think alike, if I might flatter myself, Art.

-The survey question I ask of near-death experiencers is, during your experience, did you encounter any specific information or awareness that you did or did not exist prior to this lifetime?
+But I actually ask directly, the survey question I ask of near-death experiencers is during your experience, did you encounter any specific information or awareness that you did or did not exist prior to this lifetime?

 Yes.

-Yes, they did encounter, during their NDE, awareness that existed prior to this lifetime in ARDOR.
+Yes, they did encounter during their NDE awareness that existed prior to this lifetime in ARDA.

 A very surprising 27% answered yes.

-So, there seems to be a fairly significant percentage of people that have near-death experiences that part of what they go through includes that awareness that we did exist.
+So there seems to be a fairly significant percentage of people that have near-death experiences that part of what they go through includes that awareness that we did exist, that this lifetime is not the sole totality of our existence, that we had that past and apparently would likely have all a future experience.

 Remarkable.

-I mean, if you have a dream or hallucination, you may recall, for example, Bank teller you did business that day with, a family member you said hi to before you headed to your bed and had your dream.
+I mean, if you have a dream or hallucination, you may recall, for example, the bank teller you did business that day with, the family member you said hi to before you headed to your bed and had your dream or whatever.

-But in near-death experiences I've looked specifically in another major research project looked at the same and both of us found an identical conclusion and that is only four percent of people in near-death experiences are alive at the time of the experience.
+But in near-death experiences, I've looked specifically in another major research project looked at the same, and both of us found an identical conclusion, and that is only 4% of people in near-death experiences are alive at the time of the experience.

-Ninety-six percent of the people are deceased and that's just simply not Something you'll find in any other altered human consciousness experience.
+96% of the people are deceased, and that's just simply not something you'll find in any other altered human consciousness experience.

 Wow, that's a great question, Joe.

-Certainly what they describe in the afterlife realm is so technologically overwhelmingly advanced compared to what we have on earth that it almost seems unimaginable.
+And, you know, certainly what they describe in the afterlife realm is so technologically, overwhelmingly advanced compared to what we have on Earth that it almost seems unimaginable.

 And yet I'm a great believer in the human spirit.